min2ha/ukwa-site/content/target/18274/index.en.md

   "start_date": "2015-03-19T09:00:00Z"
 }

-# ACITA - The UK association for International Trade

 ACITA is the voice of International Trade in the UK, providing a focus and forum for traders and consultants involved in trading across borders.
 The association acts on the traders' behalf as a partner for the UK and European authorities, and provides information and advice to its members, both on-line and through regular regional and national meetings.